miketitus/terraform-docker-demo/README.md

 # terraform-docker-demo

-A Terraform script to launch a cluster of EC2 instances, fronted by a (classic) elastic load balancer.
+A Terraform configuration to launch a cluster of EC2 instances, fronted by a (classic) elastic load balancer.
 Each EC2 instance runs a single nginx Docker container (based on the latest official nginx Docker image).
+The load balancer and EC2 instances are launched in the default VPC, but do not use the default security groups.
+Instead, they use custom security groups created by the Terraform configuration.

 ## Access credentials
 AWS access credentials must be supplied on the command line (see example below).
 This Terraform script was tested in my own AWS account with a user that has the `AmazonEC2FullAccess` policy.
 It was also tested in the Splice-supplied AWS account with a user that has the `AdministratorAccess` policy.